obsidianmd/obsidian-help/Sandbox/Vault is just a local folder.md

 Different than most note-taking apps out there, an Obsidian vault is not a notebook on our server or a bundle in a special format on your computer.

 In Obsidian, a vault is a plain folder on your computer.
-By plain, I mean it's just like a folder you created and put some files in.
+By plain, we mean it's just like a folder you created and put some files in.
 You can open it with your system explorer or Finder, zip it up, make a copy, or move it around.

 > [!SUMMARY] The Point™
 > The point is that you own this folder just like the other folder of camping photos that you created yourself.